 1. Bazar de l’Hôtel de Ville (52 Rue de Rivoli, 75004 Paris, France):

-What started out as a small boutique shop in a rented space back in 1852, became one of Le Marais’ biggest department stores.
-Not only that, the BHV, has several other branches in France and in the Lebanese capital, Beirut.
-The department store spans over the space of six floors with each floor specializing in a certain field.
+What started as a small boutique shop in a rented space in 1852 became one of Le Marais’s most prominent department stores.
+The BHV has several other branches in France and the Lebanese capital, Beirut.
+The department store spans six floors, with each floor specializing in a particular field.

-From DIY supplies at basement to women’s fashion and accessories on the ground and first floors.
+From DIY supplies in the basement to women’s fashion and accessories on the ground and first floors.
 The bookstore and arts and crafts are on the second floor, while the third houses everything related to culinary arts.
-With home decorations on the fourth floor, toys on the fifth, the food court is on the sixth.
+Home decorations are on the fourth floor, toys are on the fifth, and the food court is on the sixth.

 2. Monoprix (71 Rue Saint-Antoine – 75004 Paris):

-A lot of tourists call Monoprix the French Target, similar to the American department store.
-It’s true though, you will find everything you need at Monoprix.
-From groceries on the first floor, to cosmetics, toiletries, cleaning supplies and blankets on the second floor!
+Many tourists call Monoprix the French Target, similar to the American department store.
+It’s true, though, that you will find everything you need at Monoprix.
+From groceries on the first floor to cosmetics, toiletries, cleaning supplies, and blankets on the second floor!
 And yes, there are clothes for all ages as well!

 Some indoor services also include photocopying and digital photo development.
-Monoprix opens every day from 9:00 am to 8:50 pm and from 9:00 am to 12:50 pm on Sundays.
-If you’re staying in Paris for some time, make sure to stop there to get all your needs and supplies.
+Monoprix opens daily from 9:00 a.m. to 8:50 p.m. and from 9:00 a.m. to 12:50 p.m. on Sundays.
+If you’re staying in Paris for some time, stop there to get all your needs and supplies.

 3. Bijoux Blues (30 rue Saint Paul, 75004 Paris France):

-Ranked as the no. 1 in the shopping experiences in Pairs on TripAdvisor, Bijoux Blues is a unique jewelry shop.
-Every piece is carefully crafted and handmade by the owner Tatiana.
+Bijoux Blues is a unique jewellery shop, ranked the number one shopping experience in Pairs on TripAdvisor.
+The owner, Tatiana, carefully crafts every piece.
 Her work and exquisite talent have been drawing customers in for years.
-The store opened in the Marais district back in 2006 and they specialize in making unique pieces with a soul.
+The store opened in the Marais district back in 2006, and it specializes in making unique pieces with a soul.

-Tatiana uses Swarovski, Bohemian and French crystals with natural and semi-precious stones to make the pieces.
-The best part about this beautiful little shop is you can get your hands on these special pieces by shopping online from their website.
+Tatiana makes the pieces using Swarovski, Bohemian, and French crystals with natural and semi-precious stones.
+The best part about this beautiful little shop is that you can buy these unique pieces online from their website.
 Even better, they offer worldwide free shipping.

 4. Papier Plus (9 Rue Pont Louis Philippe 75004 Paris France):

 Are you a lover of neat and unique stationery?
 Well, this place is the right one for you!
-Located in the Marais district, Papier Plus offers you a variety of stationery products with great prices.
+Located in the Marais district, Papier Plus offers you a variety of stationery products at great prices.
 Some might consider it a bit pricy.
-However, for the great quality they offer, you’ll surely feel it’s worth every penny!
+However, you’ll feel it’s worth every penny for their excellent quality!

-You can also head to their website to discover the different items they sell.
-You will find a variety of notebooks, albums and different boxes for different purposes.
-All art supplies you can think of are available as well and of course, all things stationery.
+You can also visit their website to discover the different items they sell.
+You will find a variety of notebooks, albums, and boxes for other purposes.
+All the art supplies you can think of are also available, and of course, all things stationery.

 Top Restaurants in the 4th Arrondissement

-If you’re wondering where you can have a once in a life-time food experience in the 4th arrondissement.
-Don’t worry, I’ve got you covered!
+If you’re wondering where to have a once-in-a-lifetime food experience in the 4th arrondissement.
+Don’t worry; I’ve got you covered!

 1. Restaurant H (13 rue Jean Beausire, 75004 Paris France):

 With an interesting name, this restaurant lures you in.
-A simple proof of the goodness and quality of the food served here is the Michelin star awarded to the restaurant for the high quality cooking and for being a delightful place to have your meal.
-The mainly French restaurant offers European dishes as well and offers Gluten-free options.
+The Michelin star awarded to the restaurant for its high-quality cooking and for being a delightful place to have your meal is simple proof of the goodness and quality of the food served here.
+The main French restaurant also offers European dishes and gluten-free options.

-Praised for its warm and inviting feels, the food is also exquisite.
-With a general price range from 35 Euros to 70 Euros, the menu is surprise to say the least.
-A meal consisting of five courses without the amusebouche, pre-dessert and petit fours will cost 75 Euros per person.
-There’s even a whopping 7 course meal that costs 95 Euros.
-Food in Restaurant H was praised for its taste, authenticity, creativity and deliciousness.
+The food is exquisite and praised for its warm and inviting feel.
+The general price range is 35 Euros to 70 Euros, and the menu is surprising, to say the least.
+A meal consisting of five courses without the amuse bouche, pre-dessert, and petit fours will cost 75 Euros per person.
+There’s even a whopping seven-course meal that costs 95 Euros.
+The food in Restaurant H was praised for its taste, authenticity, creativity, and deliciousness.

 2. Chez Ajia (4 rue du Roi de Sicile Rez-de Chausee, 75004 Paris France):

-A taste of Asia in the middle of one of Paris’ old neighborhoods, this restaurant serves Asian and Taiwanese dishes.
-Not only that, they also are vegetarian friendly and offer vegan and gluten-free options.
-The fusion between French and Taiwanese cuisines might seem odd at first, but you only need to try their food to know it actually works!
+A taste of Asia in the middle of one of Paris’ old neighbourhoods, this restaurant serves Asian and Taiwanese dishes.
+Not only that, but they are also vegetarian-friendly and offer vegan and gluten-free options.
+The fusion between French and Taiwanese cuisines might initially seem odd, but you only need to try their food to know it works!

-With a price range of 6 Euros to 30 Euros you can enjoy this surprisingly successful marriage of flavors.
-A unique starter of Raddish Cake and Mushroom Appetizer will win you over for sure.
+With a price range of 6 Euros to 30 Euros, you can enjoy this surprisingly successful marriage of flavours.
+A unique Raddish Cake and Mushroom Appetizer starter will surely win you over.
 The Crispy Chicken and the Pork Belly are not to be missed.

 3. Berthillon (31 rue Saint Louis en L Ile, 75004 Paris France):

-The small bistro welcomes you to try their unique flavors.
-With a price range between 13 Euros and 18 Euros, reviewers on TripAdvisor described their delicious ice cream as the best in Paris.
-Another great must-try is their hot chocolate, described as the best in the world.
+The small restaurant welcomes you to try its unique flavours.
+With a price range between 13 Euros and 18 Euros, TripAdvisor reviewers described its delicious ice cream as the best in Paris.
+Another great must-try is its hot chocolate, described as the best in the world.

 4. L’As du Fallafel (34 rue des Rosiers, 75004 Paris France):

-The Ace of Fallafel offers you delicious Fallafel that are worth to wait in line for.
-The restaurant has two lines; one for takeaways and the other for dining in.
-Expect to wait in-line for some time as this Middle Eastern is very popular among French people and tourists alike.
+The Ace of Falafel offers delicious Falafel worth waiting in line for.
+The restaurant has two lines: one for takeaways and the other for dining in.
+Expect to wait in line for some time as this Middle Eastern food is trendy among French people and tourists.

-They are vegetarian friendly, they offer vegan options and they are Kosher.
-Their price range is between 10 Euros to 20 Euros Their most recommended item is of course the Fallafel and don’t forget to order a side of eggplant and hummus.
+They are vegetarian-friendly, offer vegan options, and are Kosher.
+Their price range is between 10 Euros and 20 Euros.
+Of course, their most recommended item is the Falafel.
+Don’t forget to order a side of eggplant and hummus.

 5. Comptoir Gourmet (51 rue du Temple Metro Ligne 1 – Station Hotel de Ville, Metro Ligne 11 – Station Rambuteau, 75004 Paris France):

-The perfect spot to visit after discovering the Center Pompidou, this restaurant promises you good food that you would want to come back time after time.
-With an Italian and European menu, they also offer vegetarian friendly options as well as vegan options and Gluten-free ones.
-The place is also great if you’re traveling with kids as they will love the food and enjoy their time.
+The perfect spot to visit after discovering the Center Pompidou, this restaurant promises good food that will make you want to come back time after time.
+With an Italian and European menu, they also offer vegetarian-friendly, vegan, and Gluten-free options.
+The place is also great if you’re travelling with kids, as they will love the food and enjoy themselves.

-Praised for servicing authentic Italian food in the heart of Paris, the price range is a very reasonable range between 10 Euros and 30 Euros.
-One dish you must try is their Truffle tasting platter and then you can have your pick from your favorite Italian dishes.
-I’m sure you will fall in love with Italian food all over again!
+Praised for servicing authentic Italian food in the heart of Paris, the price range is very reasonable, between 10 Euros and 30 Euros.
+One dish you must try is their truffle-tasting platter, and then you can pick from your favourite Italian dishes.
+I’m sure you will fall in love with Italian food again!

-You can spend days wondering about the 4th arrondissement of Paris, and it will feel like you need a lifetime to fully discover the nooks of this district.
-You won’t be disappointed and if you’ve ever been there, please share your experience with us!
+You can spend days wondering about the 4th arrondissement of Paris, and it will feel like you need a lifetime to discover its nooks and crannies fully.
+You won’t be disappointed, and if you’ve ever been there, please share your experience with us!

-Paris is packed with landmarks, monuments at every corner.
-Some of the places not to be missed are the Arc de Triomphe and the Museum of Romantic Life are just to name a couple!
+Paris is packed with landmarks and monuments at every corner.
+Some places not to be missed are the Arc de Triomphe and the Museum of Romantic Life, just to name a couple!